 Be bear aware.

 Wyoming is home to both black bears and grizzly bears.
-While black bears live throughout the state, grizzlies are mainly found in the northeast corner of Wyoming.
+While black bears live throughout the state, grizzlies are mainly found in the northwest corner of Wyoming.
 Taking steps to avoid a negative encounter is especially important when traveling in grizzly country.
 Follow these bear wildlife watching tips to enjoy a safe experience:

 Travel in groups of four or more.